-- Business law and international business law firms - Consulting firms - In-house counsel offices in major corporations - Businesses
+• Business law and international business law firms

+Consulting firms

+· In-house counsel offices in major corporations

+• Businesses

 In order to complete both an MBA and an LL.M. a student normally would need to complete 96 credits of study.
 Under the dual degrees program, a student will earn both degrees in a total of 75 credits, a saving of 21 credits.
 The course and credit requirements for the LL.M.-MBA dual degrees program are:

+The course and credit requirements for the LL.M.-

-- MBA courses 42 credits
+• MBA courses - 42 credits

-- 24 credits Required Foundation Core Courses

-- 12 credits Required Advanced Core Courses

-- 6 credits Required Integrative Core Courses

-- Law courses 27 credits

-- 18 credits Required Courses

-- 9 credits of Law electives (reduced from 12 credits)
+- 24 credits Required Foundation Core Courses - 12 credits Required Advanced Core Courses - 6 credits Required Integrative Core Courses - Law courses 27 credits - 18 credits Required Courses - 9 credits of Law electives (reduced from 12 credits)

-- Shared courses 6 credits (one of these courses must be taken in the MBA program and the other one in the Law program)
+• Shared courses - 6 credits (one of these courses must be taken in the MBA program and the other one in the Law program)

-- · Thesis in either Business or Law
+- Thesis in either Business or Law

 - Internship in either Business or Law

 - Total credits: 75